 There is no specific time to announce your pregnancy at the office.
 Though, be certain to inform your boss first.
 He will like to know it from you directly rather than the office gossip.
 Connect with your boss to share with him your pregnancy and the due date.
-Plan your maternity leave, scheduled medical check-ups, ascertaining a safe working environment or comfortable working hours for you.
+Plan your maternity leave, schedule medical check-ups, and ascertain a safe working environment or comfortable working hours for you.

 No, you don’t have to announce your pregnancy by certified mail, but once you do tell your boss the exciting news, it’s a good idea to follow up with an email.

 It would be wiser to assure your boss of your continued commitment, focus, and efficiency.
 Your employer would appreciate the gesture.
 Get in touch with the Human Resources department and acquaint yourself with the current maternity policy and terms of the contract.
 You may need to submit a written notice, about ten weeks in advance, before proceeding on your maternity leave.